Hello Beautiful People,

-I love pole dancing, cooking, reading, astrology, stretching, organizing, planning, building websites, technology, nature, playing the cello, being with my daughter Adrianna, husband Dominick and Chico-dog, hiking, listening to music, dancing with trees, being goofy, being serious, wrestling, water-skiing, snow-boarding, running fast, and 1 million other things but those are the first that come to mind.
+I love spending quality time with my daughter Adrianna and husband Dominick.
+(My love language is quality time.)
+I also love acrobatic dancing, cooking, reading, astrology, stretching, organizing, planning, building websites, technology, being in nature, playing the cello, hiking, listening to soulful music, wrestling, water-skiing, snow-boarding, running fast, sewing, gardening and 1 million other things, those are the first that come to mind.

 What Do I Do?

 - I create and recreate recipes that are vegan and raw vegan.
 I also take the photos and do all the web work.

 - I created and manage The Flexibility Challenge Community, where I share my flexible strength routines.

 - I also created and manage Purified Lifestyle, a soulful online journal, where I share the tools that helped me purify my lifestyle.

 - I taught pole dancing, flexibility, and strength training classes and workshops privately and publicly at My Body Shop , Fit.4.Pole , Phoenix Rising Dance Studio , and Aradia in the DMV area.

 Check Out My Top 10 Immune Boosting Habits